 In order for a small business to qualify for government assistance and incentives, it should have capital assets amounting from Php 3 million to Php 15 million and with employees numbering from 10 to 99 workers1.
-Anything below these levels is classified as microenterprise while businesses that exceed them are known as a medium- to large-scale enterprises.
+Anything below these levels is classified as microenterprise while businesses that exceed them are known as medium- to large-scale enterprises.

 However, the consensus today is that micro, small, and medium enterprises all fall under the general term “small business”.